atomix/atomix/README.md

     cluster.setRemoteMembers("tcp://localhost:8081", "tcp://localhost:8082");

-    // Create and start a server at localhost:5000. new CopyCat("http://localhost:5000", new StronglyConsistentFaultTolerantAndTotallyAwesomeKeyValueStore(), log, cluster).start();
+    // Create and start a server at localhost:5000. new CopyCat("http://localhost:5000", new StronglyConsistentFaultTolerantAndTotallyAwesomeKeyValueStore(), logFactory, cluster).start();
   }

   @Stateful